 We’re taking historic, bold action in Oregon to reduce climate pollution, protect our air and water, and do our part as a state to respond to the climate emergency.
 We’re improving our transportation, businesses, energy, and buildings to lower pollution over time with clean, renewable options that will save money, protect health, and create jobs.

 In March 2020, Governor Kate Brown signed a sweeping action to address the climate crisis, Executive Order 20-04 the Oregon Climate Action Plan (OCAP).
 It's a sector by sector approach for Oregon to transition away from dirty energy that puts carbon, sulfur, and arsenic in our air and water and puts the future of our kids and grandkids at risk.
-It's a foundation and frame for our clean energy economy .
+It's a foundation and frame for our clean energy economy.

-A vast majority of Oregonians have demanded climate action for years, as wildfires have burned longer and our clean water supply is threatened, and low-income and Black, indigenous, and communities of color suffer from twin impacts of air pollution and the climate crisis.
+A vast majority of Oregonians have demanded climate action for years, as wildfires have burned longer, our clean water supply is threatened, and low-income and Black, indigenous, and communities of color suffer from twin impacts of air pollution and the climate crisis.
 We’re in an emergency.

 OREGON CLIMATE ACTION PLAN HIGHLIGHTS:

 OCAP requires large corporate polluters to reduce pollution over time, on our way to a 100% Clean Economy.
 The new, mandatory targets are to reduce greenhouse gas pollution in Oregon by at least 45% below 1990 levels by the year 2035, and by 80% by 2050.

 Reflecting that climate change has a disproportionate effect on impacted communities, including Tribes, communities of color, and rural communities, OCAP establishes an interagency workgroup on climate impacts to impacted communities to develop strategies to guide climate actions.